 This prestigious award is Rotary's highest honour for individuals who have demonstrated exemplary humanitarian service, with an emphasis on personal efforts and active involvement in helping others.

 He is pictured left with his son and grandson.

-The citation made by President Rosemary at the Club meeting Monday 18 June hhighlighted Alan as a true, model and honourable Rotarian, a person who is very thoughtful for others less fortunate and his devotion to the furtherance of the Rotary Club of Belfast.
+The citation made by President Rosemary at the Club meeting Monday 18 June highlighted Alan as a true, model and honourable Rotarian, a person who is very thoughtful for others less fortunate and his devoted to the furtherance of the Rotary Club of Belfast.

 President Rosemary noted that PP Alan joined the Club in 1958 his family having had a long connection – his grandfather Charles E White was a founder member of the Club and President 1920-21 and his father Arnold White was President 1947-48.
 On the 50th anniversary of the Club the then President Stanley Boyd handed Alan a sealed metal box to be kept locked until the 100th Anniversary of the Club, which Alan successfully did, and it was subsequently opened at our celebrations.